 The equipment warranties are typically the easiest to find.
 Many suppliers have them up on their websites.
 You can also check the packaging.
 If you see the equipment you like but don’t see its warranty, contact customer service for a copy.
 If customer service isn’t available, that may be another concern.

 The builder should go over the warranty upfront with you before any construction begins.
-If they’re reluctant to or try to redirect your questions, this is a major red flag.
+This is a major red flag if they’re reluctant to or try to redirect your questions.
 Get a copy in writing before you sign paperwork for anything beyond an initial consultation.

 Many manufacturers have their warranties available online or through the dealer selling the pool.
 Just ask the salesperson if you’re shopping in a showroom.
 You can also check for tags with this information attached to displays.
-Reviews and references are also a good source of information.
+Reviews and references are also good sources of information.

 Also, check your home warranty coverage.
 Occasionally, home warranties will have pool coverage.

 It may seem daunting to sift through all of this information when you’re getting ready to have a pool installed.
-But don’t fret, we’re here to help.
+But don’t fret; I’m here to help.
 Be sure to read my pool planning guide and most common questions to ask during the pool construction process as well.

 Have questions?
 Drop me a line.